Anel Meley Pani Thuli: Plot

-Mathi is a brave, outspoken, woman.
-She has her marriage arranged with a suitable groom named Saran, and there is a happy love story.
+Madhi has her marriage arranged with a suitable groom named Saran, and they have a happy life.
 She works at a sports store as a manager.
-One day, a male employer and a man are stealing equipment from the store.
-Mathi strategically catches them and tells the employer to resign as it would be better than she sacks him and brands him as a thief.
-He realises his crime and begs for his job, but Mathi does not reciprocate.
-Also, a young female employee was getting harassed by a local goon as the two were lovers, but she does not like him now.
-Mathi politely tells the goon to back off and give the employee her space, but the goon still causes a stir.
-The customers threaten him, and he gets humiliated.
+One day, a male employee and a man are stealing equipment from the store.
+Madhi strategically catches them and tells the employee to resign as it would be better than she sacking him and branding him as a thief.
+The employee realizes his crime and begs for his job, but Madhi does not budge.
+Meanwhile, a young female employee is getting harassed by a local goon as the two were lovers, but she does not like him now.
+Madhi politely tells the goon to back off and give the employee her space, but the goon still causes a stir.
+The customers threaten the goon, and he gets humiliated.
 This makes the female employee confident enough that she can have her marriage with someone else in Kodaikanal.

-Mathi goes to Kodaikanal alone and enjoys the wedding celebrations.
+Madhi goes to Kodaikanal alone and enjoys the wedding celebrations.
 Afterwards, she decides to go sightseeing.
 On the way, her battery dies and she gets kidnapped.
-The next shot is her half-naked in a pitch-black forest.
-It is implied that she has been sexually harassed.
+The next shot is her half-naked in a pitch-black forest, implying that she has been sexually harassed.
 In a dense forest at night, the whole atmosphere is dangerous; however, she somehow makes it to a clinic but does not receive proper care due to no senior doctors.
-Weak and anxious, she reaches the police station, where she reports her crime, and the police officer nabs the goon and the male employee.
-However, the culprits should be in the range of 45 to 50, but the three policemen are.
+Weak and anxious, she reaches the police station, where she reports her crime, and Sub-Inspector Thillainayagam nabs the goon and the male employee, but the culprits should be in the 45-to-50-year range.
+However, Thillainayagam and Sub-Inspectors Munusamy and Elango are.
 It is now made clear that the three policemen are the rapists.
-The police initially let her go but becomes suspicious.
+The police initially let her go but become suspicious.